 Music can inspire movement in seniors.
 Music in association with monitored dancing can promote coordination, muscle control, endurance and can also help someone get back to basic activity after surgery or bed rest.
 Even if your aging loved one is completely immobile, music can inspire toe tapping, arm movement and clapping.
 Anything that helps the blood flow can be quite beneficial.

 The key to instituting a decent music therapy program for your loved one is by learning as much as you can about them in their most formidable years.
 If you can communicate with them, ask them about their favorite artists, songs or concerts they may have attended.
 If your loved one is non-verbal simply identify the years of their youth between the ages or 12 and 30.
-Most people place the music within that age range as most impactful.
+Most people like music from when they were younger.
 In either case, test and test again to find music styles, artists & themes that affect them the most…and keep an eye out for toe tapping.